Garry Weber End Zone Complex

 Igniting the future of Mustang football

-Sparked by a $50 million commitment from the Garry Weber Foundation – the largest gift in the history of SMU Athletics – and a $15 million gift from Bill Armstrong ’82 and Liz Martin Armstrong ’82 the University will break ground December 2, 2022, on the three-level, 192,500-square-foot Garry Weber End Zone Complex.
-The $100 million project at Gerald J. Ford Stadium will increase the functionality, efficiency and overall experience of Mustang Football and its fans.
-It also continues SMU’s century-long commitment to competing at the highest levels.
+Sparked by the largest gift in the history of SMU Athletics and other principal gift commitments, the University broke ground on the Garry Weber End Zone Complex on December 2, 2022, launching the next phase of the project’s $100 million fundraising drive.
+The project’s second fundraising phase seeks to raise over $20 million for the three-level, 192,500-square-foot expansion of Gerald J. Ford Stadium, which will increase the functionality, efficiency and overall experience of Mustang football and its fans.
+Through these gifts to the Garry Weber End Zone Complex, Ford Stadium will continue SMU’s centurylong commitment to competing at the highest levels.

 - Bolsters the efficiency, occupancy and functionality of Ford Stadium through better accessibility and premium fan seating.

 - Empowers Mustang student-athletes with dynamic new spaces for strategy- and team-building activities.

 - Strengthens the health and well-being of SMU Athletics through improved nutrition and sports medicine facilities, as well as better training and recovery options.

 - Furthers SMU Athleticsʼ momentum toward the upper echelons of competitive athletics.

 The new Garry Weber End Zone Complex will anchor Ford Stadium’s south bowl that will connect the stadium’s existing east and west gate entries.
 The three levels of the new complex will increase the functionality, efficiency and overall experience of Mustang football for student-athletes and fans.

 Team-focused spaces will include new locker rooms, a weight room, position-specific meeting rooms, a full-team auditorium and a kitchen and training table to support all of SMU’s 484 student-athletes.
 The new facility will also house football coaches, support staff and video and recruiting services.